dennis-lin-recruiting-2017/elevator/README.md

 ## Design approach
 Because of the requirement to time-step the simulation, I chose to implement this exercise as a discrete event simulation (https://en.wikipedia.org/wiki/Discrete_event_simulation).
-This also has the advantage of being extremely testable and easy to debug.
+The intent was to eventually capture data to perform standard queuing theory analyses (https://en.wikipedia.org/wiki/Queueing_theory) on user wait times, elevator utilization, and ultimately a cost-benefit pricing model that can be used to tune scheduling algorithms.
+From a software engineering perspective, this approach also has the advantage of being extremely testable and easy to debug.

 A "Simulation" will consist of a list of elevators and a list of the aforementioned pickup requests (a pickup request is equivalent to a human rider).